 Experiential outcomes for the customer

-Proactive and personalised outreach: Using a CDP, you can identify high-value customers at critical moments in the customer journey and then send personalised messages to add value and special care at those moments.
-In-store sales associates can access customer histories and next best product recommendations to offer the best, most contextualised customer experience.
+Proactive and personalized outreach: Using a CDP, you can identify high-value customers at critical moments in the customer journey and then send personalized messages to add value and special care at those moments.
+In-store sales associates can access customer histories and next best product recommendations to offer the best, most contextualized customer experience.
 Post-visit, the data captured through the in-store interaction can be used to tailor follow-up special offers and content for a more relevant and engaging omnichannel experience.
-Proactive and personalised strategies like these let the customer know that you understand them and you’re committed to making their lives better.
+Proactive and personalized strategies like these let the customer know that you understand them and you’re committed to making their lives better.

 KPIs for measuring customer experience